Republican Police Corps: History

 The Republican Police Corps was established in December 1944 as part of the Italian Armed Forces, within the territory controlled by the Italian Social Republic.
 The force was established in order to carry out law enforcement and public security duties alongside the National Republican Guard.
 The new Corps, under Lieutenant-General Renato Ricci, included the Fascist Blackshirts, the Italian Africa Police members serving in Rome and the Carabinieri.
 The Corps would be the entity that would work against anti-Fascist groups and would be autonomous (not reporting to Rodolfo Graziani) according to an order issued by Mussolini on 19 November 1944.

 The Police Corps inherited civilian officials both from the Directorate General of Public Security and from the former Public Security Agents Corps.
 The organization of the police force in the Fascist-led Republic anticipated that of the Italian State Police established in 1981.
 The Republican Police Corps was a single government agency, which set it apart from the previous organization (which was upheld in post-war Italy).
 Previously, the police consisted of civilian police officials and military-organized agents.

 At the end of the war, the Republican Police Corps was reabsorbed into the Directorate General of Public Security.
-The police activities were not carried uniformly: there were German (particularly Waffen-SS) interferences and power abuses made by political authorities.
+The police activities were not carried out uniformly: there were German (particularly Waffen-SS) interferences and power abuses made by political authorities.